nazrana4/Weather_App/Backend/README.md

      ```

 4. **Prepare the database:**
-   - Ensure the `city.list.json` file is present in the root directory.
+   - Ensure the `cities.db` is present in the  directory.
 Otherwise,
    - Run the database setup script:
      ```bash
      node cities_db.js